Israel Science and Technology Directory

 2.1.
 Set up a virtual host directory

-The computer where a website is located is referred as the "host" of the website.
-In practice, one computer may host many websites where each website functions as a separate entity with an operating environment and rules of its own.
-The "virtual" label reflects the fact that the website appears on a computer of its own, while it is located in a computer that may host many websites.
+The computer on which a website is stored and operated is referred to as the website’s “host.”
+In practice, a single physical computer can host multiple websites, each functioning as a separate entity with its own operating environment and configuration rules.
+The term “virtual” reflects the fact that each website appears to run on its own dedicated computer, even though it actually resides on a shared physical machine that may host many other websites.

 Virtual hosts can be "IP-based", where the website is accessed by a specific IP address, or "name-based", where the website is accessed by its name among a group of websites hosted on the same IP address.

-The following steps describe configuration for hosting a website with the address example.com.
+The following steps describe the configuration for hosting a website with the address example.com.

 To use the code provided on this page, replace example.com with your website address.